lmcc-dev/lmcc-go-sdk/docs/usage-guides/errors/SPECIFICATION.md

     - For `fundamental`: Prints the error message.
     - For `wrapper`: Prints the combined message (`wrapper.msg: cause.Error()`).
     - For `withCode`: Prints the message including the `Coder`'s string (e.g., `coder.String(): cause.Error()`).
     - For `ErrorGroup`: Prints the combined message of the group and all its contained errors.
+(Behavior refined by previous ErrorGroup.Error() method update)
 - **`%+v`**:
     - For `fundamental`: Prints the error message followed by its stack trace.
     - For `wrapper`: Prints the combined message, followed by the stack trace captured *at the point this wrapping*.
     - For `withCode`: Prints the message (including `Coder` info), followed by the stack trace captured *at the point this `Coder` was attached*.
     - For `ErrorGroup`: Prints the group's main message (if any), followed by a detailed, multi-line representation of each contained error.
 If a contained error also supports `%+v` (like those from this package), its full details including its own stack trace will be printed.
+If the group is empty and has no message, it prints "empty error group".
+If the group is empty but has a message, it prints the group message followed by a newline.

 ```go
 // To print an error with its full stack trace(s):